 Listen to samples from the

-The CUC Choir currently consists of volunteers with a variety of musical experience and backgrounds.
-Those that are of High School age and up are welcome to participate.
+The CUUC Choir currently consists of volunteers with a variety of musical experience and backgrounds.
+Those that are of high school age and up are welcome to participate.
 Reading music is not a requirement although some members do have some musical training.
 Many members do not have any formal musical training, but have some previous experience performing choral music.
-The main requirements to be a CUC Choir member are the ability to match pitch and great enthusiasm.
+The main requirements to be a CUUC Choir member are the ability to match pitch and great enthusiasm.
 Practice CDs and recordings are often supplied to assist in the learning process of the music for both services and concerts.
-Those interested in joining the CUC Choir may contact Choir Director Lisa Meyer at firstname.lastname@example.org for more information and to schedule an informal audition.
+Those interested in joining the CUUC Choir may contact Choir Director Lisa Meyer at email@example.com for more information and to schedule an informal audition.